cosmos/cosmos-sdk/docs/interfaces/cli.md

   * `test`
     * This option stores the keyring in apps configuration directory unencrypted.
 As such it does not prompt for a password to be unlocked.
 This should be considerd an **unsafe keyring** and **should not be used in production environments**.
   * `file`
-    * This option more closesly resembles the previous keyring storage used prior to v0.38.1.
+    * This option more closely resembles the previous keyring storage used prior to v0.38.1.
 It stores the keyring encrypted within the apps configuration directory.
 This keyring will request a password each time it is accessed, which may occur multiple times in a single command resulting in repeated password prompts.
 If using bash scripts to execute commands using the `file` option you may want to utilize the following format for multiple prompts:
 > ```sh
 > echo '1234567890' | gaiacli keys add me --keyring-backend file # single prompt
 > (echo '1234567890'; echo '1234567890'; echo '1234567890') | gaiad collect-gentxs --keyring-backend file # multiple prompts